ToniWonKanobi/theoveranalyzed.net/posts/about.md

 I eventually found that even on the developer platform, not everything was open for tweaking.
 Ultimately, too many simple tasks were made difficult using Squarespace, and too *few* difficult tasks were made simple using Squarespace.
 I knew I wanted something better, but wasn't sure I had the skills to leave a CMS and take on a self-hosted website myself.

 In early 2015, I caught wind of Casey Liss's blogging engine, Camel, which he open-sourced [months earlier](http://www.caseyliss.com/2014/5/2/camel-open-sourced).
 With the option for an '[alternate RSS](@@SiteRoot@@/rss-alternate)' feed (linked posts point back to TheOverAnalyzed) and the openness of a completely customizable platform, I knew that was the direction I would eventually head.
 I procrastinated for a month before finally starting work on Version 3.0 of the site.
-Head over to [/nerd](@@SiteRoot@@/nerd) for more information about the site.
+Head over to [/nerd](@@SiteRoot@@/nerd) for more technical information about the site.

 Thanks for stopping by.